liddyjacob/Hive_python/README.md

 # Hive -- The Tabletop Stratagy Game!

-This is an implimentation of Hive in Python.
+This is an implementation of Hive in Python.
 Here are the planned main features:

 * A functional, working implimentation of Hive in Python